← Reference Deep-Dives Reference Deep-Dive · Updated · 11 min read

 Over six months, the system reveals whether onboarding failures are declining as a percentage of departures, whether competitive displacement is increasing, or whether a specific product area is generating disproportionate churn.
 These longitudinal patterns are invisible in point-in-time studies and structurally impossible to detect through analytics alone.

 The compounding effect is significant.
 Quarter one establishes baseline archetypes.
 Quarter two reveals whether interventions are working.
 Quarter three surfaces emerging threats before they scale.
 By quarter four, the system informs product roadmap prioritization, sales qualification criteria, onboarding design, and customer success playbooks — all grounded in evidence from actual departed users.
 Teams that build this kind of continuous churn intelligence system typically see 15-30% improvements in retention within the first two quarters, driven not by any single intervention but by the compounding effect of consistently addressing the right problems, informed by evidence rather than intuition.
+This is why continuous customer churn research — not episodic batch studies — is the practical standard for teams treating retention as a live intelligence problem.

 Note from the User Intuition Team

-Don't take our word for it — see an actual study output before you spend a dollar.
-No other platform in this industry lets you evaluate the work before you buy it.
+Preview a real study output before you pay — the only platform in the industry that lets you evaluate the work first.
+A 5-interview study lands at $150 in 24 hours.
 Already convinced?
-Sign up and try today with 3 free interviews.
+Sign up and try with 3 free quality interviews.

 Frequently Asked Questions